Divorce Attorneys Serving McLean County in Bloomington and Normal, Illinois, and the Surrounding Area

 Here to Help With Your Divorce around McLean County, Illinois

-Our attorneys are bold attorneys, and our opponents know that we prepare every cases case as if it is going to trial until such time that a settlement deal is in place.
-While we always work to reach a fair settlement without the need for a long and costly legal battle, and also practice in the area of collaborative law and mediation, we know that sometimes this is not possible.
+Our attorneys are bold attorneys, and our opponents know that we prepare the case of every matter as if it is going to trial until such time that a settlement deal is in place.
+While we always work to reach a fair settlement without the need for a long and costly legal battle and also practice in the area of collaborative law and mediation, we know that sometimes this is not possible.

 We provide strong representation in all aspects of divorce, including:

 - Child Custody & Visitation in McLean County: We offer knowledgeable attorneys who can assist with your child custody case in McLean County.

 - McLean County Child Support: Stange Law Firm, PC serving McLean County can assist you with your child support cases.

 - Adoption in McLean County: If you are looking for an adoption our attorneys can assist McLean County residents.

 - McLean County Division of Property & Debts: Our attorneys can help serve residents within McLean County with your division of property and debts during your divorce.